-In some cases, after making a Successful charge, the attacker might end up in contact with other enemies beside the target of their charge.
-In this case, those enemies will be aligned so they are engaging the attacker at 50% (moving the least possible distance).
-If they cannot be aligned to 50%, they are instead moved, by their owner, to 1" away from the attacker.
-If a situation arises where 1" cannot be done, any/all trays should be moved the least possible distance to avoid being engaged.
+In some cases, after making a Successful Charge, the attacker might end up in contact with other enemies beside the target of their charge.
+If those enemies are in the same arc as the defender, they will be aligned so they are engaging the attacker at 50%.
+If they cannot be aligned to 50%, or were in a flank arc, they are instead moved, by their owner, to 1" away from the attacker (or the shortest distance if 1" is not possible) to avoid being engaged.

-Resolve Attack: Once in their final positions, the attacker will then resolve 1 Melee Attack against the defender (see Resolving Attacks, pg.
-17).
-This Charge attack gets the bonus of being able to re-roll any attack dice.
+• Perform Attack: Once in their final positions, the attacker will then perform 1 Melee Attack Action against the defender (see Melee Attacks, pg.
+15).
+This attack gets the bonus of being able to re-roll any attack dice (see Combat Bonuses, pg.
+18).